enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 To be removed prior to publication:
 An alternate proposal was to use IA\_NA within an excluded prefix, but that was thought to be too messy.

+# Use-Cases and Suitability

+Cases where an operator may choose to deploy as an alternative to using IA\_NA:

+* Client hosts only support IA\_PD and not IA\_NA but the operator wishes to continue to have at least one known /128 address on the host.
+* Client hosts that support IA\_PD (such as IPv6 CE routers) and which also need an address on which they can be managed.

+The alternatives for having both a IA\_PD /64 and an IA\_NA /128 for a client host is to use either a larger /63 prefix (with half of it only being used sparselyu for the /128) or to allocate the /64 and /128 from disjoint space.
+This latter scenario increases FIB count.
+Both of these alternatives require clients to support both IA\_PD and IA\_NA.

 # Security Considerations